SPORTS BETTING FOR BEGINNERS

 Not all bettors are sports fans; some sportsbook customers are gamblers first and fans second.
 But if you’re like most first-time bettors, you probably bring a little bit of knowledge with you.
-Each of us has our own library of sports knowledge and our preferences in terms of what sports we watch.
-The first tip for beginners is to start gambling on sports you know something about.
+Each of us has our library of sports knowledge and our preferences in terms of what sports we watch.
+The first tip for beginners is to start gambling on sports you know something about it.
 If you’ve followed a particular baseball team for years, begin your career as a gambler with wagers on Major League Baseball.
-If you stay in-the-know about high school football prospects and , start with bets on NAACP gridiron games.
+If you stay in-the-know about high school football prospects and, start with bets on NAACP gridiron games.
 You may learn more about other sports in the future, but in the beginning, stick to games that you already have an understanding of.

 2. Consider the Timing of Your Wagers

 Odds fluctuate over time.
-News about player injuries, breakthrough performances, and even the action of other gamblers all have an influence on the odds offered by a sportsbook.
+News about player injuries, breakthrough performances, and even the action of other gamblers all influence the odds offered by a sportsbook.
 Deciding when to bet can be just as important as deciding how to bet.
 In most sports, prices are fluid; a heavy favorite’s odds may shorten the closer you get to the opening play, while a wager on an underdog can cost less if you bet far in advance than if you wait until game day.

 3. Open Accounts with More than One Bookmaker

 Online sportsbooks have different specialties – one book may focus heavily on European soccer leagues while another specializes in the NFL.
 Opening accounts with multiple books give you more options in terms of odds and the number of games available for betting, and the widespread use of book-to-book funds transfers makes it easy to shift your bankroll between books if you need to.